gengojs/gengojs/README.md

 ##Help needed!!
 First, I want to thank those who downloaded and tried gengo. gengo has a lot of room to grow but is really limited without your help. gengo now has a new site and is available at [gengojs.com](http://www.gengojs.com), but needs your help to improve it in means of translations and of course gengo itself.
 So, please visit the Github page and fork away gengo and the site!

+**Also, I am looking for maintainers/collaborators.
+I don't know all the languages out there and surely, as mentioned earlier, gengo has a lot of room to grow.
+Please let me now if you are interested in improving gengo and its website.**
+You can contact me via twitter [@iwatakeshi](https://twitter.com/iwatakeshi) or [GitHub](https://github.com/iwatakeshi).

 ##QA